GlenDC/jsonwebtoken-aws-lc/README.md

 See [JSON Web Tokens](https://en.wikipedia.org/wiki/JSON_Web_Token) for more information on what JSON Web Tokens are.

+> `jsonwebtoken` (the original) did all the had work,
+> and [Vincent Prouillet](https://www.vincentprouillet.com/) and his contributors
+> deserve all the credit.
+Go give them some love if you like `jsonwebtoken-aws-lc`.

 ## Installation
 Add the following to Cargo.toml: